-- (a) The minimum number of faculty Senators shall be one more than twice the total number of Senators identified in 2.1, 2.2 and 2.3, above.
-[For 2014-15, the total number of faculty Senators is thus 2(20) + 1 = 41.] - (b) There shall be six (6) designated faculty Senate positions, as follows: - (i) one (1) faculty Senator elected by and from the faculty members at the rank of lecturer or above at each of the two regional campuses (Brantford and Muskoka), hereafter referred to as "regional campus positions": - (ii) two (2) faculty Senators elected by and from the faculty members at the rank of lecturer or above with limited-term appointments of less than 12 months (North Bay), hereafter referred to as "limited-term positions"; and - (iii) two (2) faculty Senators elected by and from the full-time lab, seminar and service course instructors (North Bay), hereafter referred to as "instructor positions". - (c) The remaining faculty Senate positions [41 6 = 35, for 2014-15] shall be allocated to the individual Faculties according to their respective total proportions of faculty members at the rank of lecturer or above with appointments of at least 12 months.
-[Based on the 2013-14 faculty distribution, the relevant proportions for 2014-15 are: Applied & Professional Studies 15.0%; Arts & Science 54.0%; and Education 31.0%.]
+- (a) The minimum number of faculty Senators shall be one more than twice the total number of Senators identified in 2.1, 2.2 and 2.3, above. - (b) There shall be two (2) designated faculty Senate positions, as follows: - (i) two (2) faculty Senators elected by and from the full-time lab, seminar and service course instructors (North Bay), hereafter referred to as "instructor positions". - (c) The remaining faculty Senate positions shall be allocated to the individual Faculties according to their respective total proportions of faculty members at the rank of lecturer or above with appointments of at least 12 months.